 - 1. BWMS - 2.
-Ballast water exchange (BWE) plus treatment with a BWMS - 3.
+BWE plus Ballast Water Treatment (BWT) with a BWMS - 3.
 Shore or barge-based ballast water reception and treatment facilities

 The findings in this section are based on the best available information and supersede the Commission's previous findings regarding the efficacy, availability, and environmental impacts of treatment technologies for vessels of all ballast water capacities.